8 Preconditions For Deadly Force

 • Q: What constitutes "serious bodily injury"?
 A: Serious bodily injury generally refers to injury that creates a substantial risk of death, or causes serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
 The definition may vary slightly by jurisdiction.

 • Q: Can I use deadly force to protect my property?
 A: Generally, deadly force is not justified to protect property alone.
 The threat must be to life or serious bodily injury.
-However, some exceptions might exist if the property is a dwelling and the attacker is attempting to enter unlawfully with the intent to inflict harm on occupants.
+Still, some exceptions might exist if the property is a dwelling and the attacker is attempting to enter unlawfully with the intent to inflict harm on occupants.

 Conclusion: A Grave Responsibility